 Do you have credit card debt?
-Are you ready to crush your debt?
-This is the year to finally kill the credit card and live debt free.
+Are you ready to ditch the debt?
+Here are FIVE reasons why this is the year to finally ditch the credit card debt.

 We have a problem with debt

 - The Good: 55% of American households have no credit card debt.

 - The Bad: 45% of households with credit card debt have an average balance of $6,270.

 - The Ugly: In 2021, the average credit card annual percentage rate (APR) is 20.28%.
 Credit card debt is typically the most costly debt in each household.

 5 reasons to crush your credit card debt